bitcoin/bips/bip-segdata-peer-services.md

 For efficient propagation a SegData peer MUST retain and serve every *available* entry of every block within the most recent 288, the `NODE_SEGDATA_LIMITED` floor, keeping recent entries reliably available for nodes repopulating after a reorg or catching up across the recent range.

 Serving is best-effort since a node cannot serve what it never received.
-A miner can mine a consensus-valid block while withholding or corrupting any part of its region, a whole region or a single entry, and because a region is served only whole (§Block relay), one such entry that never enters relay leaves the entire region unassemblable for every peer alike (consensus BIP §Security Considerations, withheld or corrupted region).
+A miner can mine a consensus-valid block while withholding or corrupting any part of its region, a whole region or a single entry, and because a region is served only whole ([Block relay](#block-relay-reconstruction-getsegdata-segdata)), one such entry that never enters relay leaves the entire region unassemblable for every peer alike (consensus BIP [Security Considerations](bip-segdata.md#security-considerations), withheld or corrupted region).
 A within-floor `notfound` for such a region is that data-availability event rather than a serving violation, recognised by every honest peer answering alike rather than one peer diverging from the rest.
 No per-entry exclusion applies inside the floor, mirroring the `NODE_NETWORK_LIMITED` convention of serving recent blocks whole.

 A node unwilling to even hold a recent entry can opt out of SegData serving rather than dropping the entry.
 The retention policy begins beyond the floor (D8), so what a peer serves older than 288 depends on how much it has chosen to retain.